domRiddle/ASF/Configuration.md

 ## Manual configuration

 I strongly recommend to use web-based ConfigGenerator, but if for some reason you don't want to, then you can also create proper configs yourself.
 Check `example.json` for a good start in proper structure, you can copy that file and use as a base for your newly configured bot.
 Since you're not using our frontend, ensure that your config is **[valid](https://jsonlint.com/)**, as ASF will refuse to load it if it can't be parsed.
-For proper JSON structure of all available fields, refer to **[JSON mapping](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#json-mapping)** section and documentation itself.
+For proper JSON structure of all available fields, refer to **[JSON mapping](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#json-mapping)** section and documentation below.

 **[Back to top](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#configuration)**